Are Commercial Solar Panels Worth It?

 Nonetheless, the payback period for your system may be faster in some states than others.
 This is caused by the different costs of solar systems in different states.

-Shading of any kind on your solar panels can also reduce the efficiency of your solar system and thus increase the overall payback period of your solar system.
+Shading of any kind on your solar panels can also reduce your solar system’s efficiency and thus increase your solar system’s overall payback period.

 How to calculate what size commercial system I need